 What is prayer?

 There are many ways to understand prayer.
 Primarily it is about a relationship.
 We pray to God, and we ask others to pray for us.
-If you need prayers said for intentions that are important to you, then go to our “Request Prayer” page.
+If you need prayers said for intentions that are important to you, send us an email at email@example.com.
 You can also go to pray for intentions others have posted as well.

 The Catechism of the Catholic Church has this to say: “Great is the mystery of the faith!”
 The Church professes this mystery in the Apostles’ Creed (Part One) and celebrates it in the sacramental liturgy (Part Two), so that the life of the faithful may be conformed to Christ in the Holy Spirit to the glory of God the Father (Part Three).
 This mystery, then, requires that the faithful believe in it, that they celebrate it, and that they live from it in a vital and personal relationship with the living and true God.
 This relationship is prayer.